Auditory Processing Therapy

 A simplified explanation of Dr. Tomatis’ findings shows that certain bands, or zones, of sound frequencies affect different abilities.
 One of his greatest innovations was to find new ways to stimulate the ear and brain that can improve hearing, learning, and behavior.

 Numerous studies worldwide, including research at the University of Sheffield in the UK, provide empirical evidence that substantiate the Listening Program’s efficacy.
 Although the Listening Program is a program that can benefit anyone, it is especially useful for individuals who have difficulties in the areas of auditory perception, processing, and memory.

 The Listening Program has been used successfully in the treatment of a wide variety of problems, including depression, anxiety, addiction, autism, attention disorders, memory difficulties, and sensory integration problems.
-I often combine the Listening Program with other therapies to potentiate their effectiveness.
+I often recommend the Listening Program be combined with other therapies to potentiate their effectiveness.